Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-customer-set.md

             }

 + Parameter
-    + valueStoreId (string) - the valueStoreId of the Value Store to set the Customer of.
+    + valueId (string) - the valueId of the Value to set the Customer of.

 + Response 200 (application/json)
     + Attributes (Customer)